|ADOPTION PROCESS AND REQUIREMENTS

 -In an effort to comply with zoning regulations and local animal ordinances, which vary by location, as well as recognizing that German Shepherd Dogs and other working breeds require more time, energy, and financial support than many other dogs, HUGS has a three dog limit, meaning that dogs will not be adopted to homes that would have more than three dogs.
 On very rare occasions, we may make an exception to our three dog limit rule.
 Any decision to make an exception to this rule is in the sole and absolute discretion of the HUGS adoption team.
 If you meet all of our other requirements, and would like to see if we can make an exception in your case, please submit an application, as we look at the whole picture and would make a decision on whether to grant an exception once we review your entire application.
 Under no circumstances will we grant an exception that would violate zoning regulations and/or local animal ordinances where the applicant lives.

 -There is an added difficulty in arranging out-of-town home visits, coordinating adoption meet and greets, and conducting post-adoption follow-up with out-of-town adopters.
 Because of that, we prefer to adopt dogs locally.
-We may however consider other qualified Midwest applicants on a case-by-case basis.
-We may consider larger distances for harder-to-place dogs (ex: dogs who need to be the only pet in the household, etc...).
+We may however consider other qualified out-of-state applicants on a case-by-case basis.

 -In all cases, we must be able to complete a home visit that meets our standards.
-Applicants must be willing to travel to the Omaha-Lincoln area for an adoption meet and greet with their prospective new HUGS dog.
-All household members, including current dogs, must attend the meet and greet.
-In certain, very limited circumstances, the HUGS adoption team, in its sole discretion, may exempt a current household dog from attending the meet and greet (ex. current dog is too elderly or frail to travel).
+Applicants must be willing to travel to the Omaha area to adopt.
+In certain circumstances, the HUGS adoption team, in its sole discretion, may exempt a household member from attending the adoption meeting.

 -Please see the "Does Dog Gender Matter" section on our main menu, for additional information.